DipikaPawar12/CV_Assignment6-7_Aanshi_Dipika/README.md

 <p align="center">
 <img src="https://github.com/DipikaPawar12/CV_Assignment6-7_Aanshi_Dipika/blob/main/images/style_loss_final_function.JPG" style="vertical-align:middle;margin:50px 50px">
  </p>
-    - Complete Loss Function
+    - Complete Loss Function<br/>
 In order to make sure that the generated output image is similar to the content image in terms of their content and to style image in terms of their style and not the complete style image, loss function is introduced in the implementation with two separate parts content loss and style loss for calculating loss.
 With every iteration, the goal is to minimise the overall loss function so the we get the desired output image.
 <p align="center">
 <img src="https://github.com/DipikaPawar12/CV_Assignment6-7_Aanshi_Dipika/blob/main/images/total_loss_function.JPG" style="vertical-align:middle;margin:50px 50px">
  </p>
-The parameters alpha and beta act as weights for controlling the amount of content and style features to be added into the generated output image.
+The parameters alpha and beta act as weights for controlling the amount of content and style features to be added into the generated output image.<br/>
-    - Gradient Descent for optimisation
+    - Gradient Descent for optimisation<br/>
 Using gradient descent approach for minimising the loss is generally done which can help in generating more informative output image.
 Here, we have implemented the Adam optimiser which can be used for backpropagation which update the hyperparameters after every iteration and optimises the loss function.